Scrysis/calculator/README.md

 As error-catching was not listed as a requirement, the student did not make provisions for what may happen if the user enters a letter or special character instead of a number for the requested number of characters.

+Student left commented-out console.log lines to show debugging methods (and they weren't sure if they were supposed to remove them, or if the instructors like seeing that kind of thing.).

 Function:

 When the page loads, there is a dotted text box and a button listed as "Generate Password".
 When the Generate Password button is pressed,